HannahCarolyn/Premier_Nanoindentation/README.txt

 when setting up the XPM indents.
 Change the file extension from .ldf to .txt.
 Again the file can have any name.
 Though this is not currently used in the input deck, it may be used at a later date.

+If using Premier_Nanoindenter_Main_Random, use the same data file structure as above.